pedrofracassi/deku/README.md

-# Izuku Midoriya, the Discord bot.
+# Deku, the Discord bot.

 For Izuku to work, you have to add a file to it's root folder, called `tokens.js`.
 It should look like this:
 ```javascript